LOVING SUMMER

 Rewarding Positive Behaviors

 Focus on one or two positive behaviors to work on over the summer.
-Using stickers or something similar, keep track of your child’s successes.
+Using stickers, magnets, or another simple visual tracker can help celebrate your child’s successes.
 Using stickers or magnets is a great way for an instant reward.
 After so many stickers are obtained (you and your child choose) they get a reward.
 Keep it simple.
 Could be getting an ice cream cone.
 Going to the dollar store.
 Give them a couple of reward ideas that you, as a parent/caregiver, are okay with and then let them choose what it will be.

 As hard as it can be, try to ignore negative behaviors, even with negative attention.
 Often, behaviors have both positive and negative natural consequences.